interface21-io/ameba-lea-dsl/README.md

 # ameba-lea-model
-Ecore model of the catalog and criteria definition
+Ecore model ond xtext DSL of the catalog and criteria definition